 - 1. Keep up with the material!
-Although there is little "busy-work" involved in this class, the trade-off is that strong discipline is required to pace yourselves. - 2.
-Any material not discussed in class will not be on the exams. - 3.
+Although there is little "busy-work" involved in this class, the trade-off is that strong discipline is required to pace yourselves.
+This is how graduate school will be. - 2.
+Any material NOT discussed in class will NOT be on the exams. - 3.
 You may run into "Bonus Question(s)," for extra credit points, which will either be based on prior material or a tad bit more challenging. - 4.
+Microscope slide images (such as those in the textbook) will NEVER be on exams. - 5.
 Questions may be similar (but will not be recycled word for word) from exams from prior semesters.
 Some material differs from semester to semester.
-This is not a "canned" course.
-Class discussions, "Crack the Case," "Squeaky Wheels," "Hot Off the Press," all vary. - 5.
-It helps to go over current semester quizzes (e.g. reviewing what you missed in a quiz to study for the final).
-I intentionally will write final exam questions similar to quizzes of the same semester. - 6.
-Questions that ultimately do no perform well will be "thrown out" (i.e. the entire class would be awarded the points). - 7.
-If I misspeak, slip my tongue, and/or make any verbal/written mistakes in class, it will be added to "Errata" (in "Modules" within each Session).
-And "Errata" will NOT be on exams. - 8.
-The final exam, which is proctored and closed resource, can not be rescheduled.
+This is NOT a "canned" course.
+Class discussions, "Crack the Case," "Hot Off the Press," all vary. - 6.
+It helps to go over current semester exams (e.g. reviewing what you missed in a guiz to study for the final).
+I intentionally will write final exam questions similar to prior exams (of the same semester). - 7.
+Questions that ultimately do no perform well will be "thrown out" (i.e. the entire class would be awarded the points). - 8.
+If I misspeak, slip my tongue, and/or make any verbal/written mistakes in class, it will be added to "Errata" (see below).
+And "Errata" will NOT be on exams. - 9.
+The final exam can not be rescheduled.
 Not later.
 Not earlier.
 Example: May not take the final exam early, as an attempt to obtain a less expensive airline ticket.
-This is because of testing security and to ensure fairness.